Ralph Kirshbaum

 Ralph Henry Kirshbaum (born March 4, 1946) is an American cellist.
-During his career he has performed as soloist with major orchestras worldwide, won prizes in several international competitions, and recorded extensively.
+His award-winning career combines the worlds of solo performance, chamber music, recording and pedagogy.

 Early life and education

 Kirshbaum was born in Denton, Texas, and raised in Tyler.
 His father, Joseph Kirshbaum (1911–1996), was a professional violinist, composer, conductor, music educator, and an alumnus of Yale University, where he had also taught.
 From 1944 to 1947, Joseph Kirshbaum was on the faculty of University of North Texas College of Music, where he also conducted its symphony orchestra.
-Prior to joining the North Texas faculty, Joseph Kirshbaum had directed the Messiah Festival Orchestra in Lindsborg, Kansas and the string orchestra of the Oberlin Conservatory.
-He also taught in the string department of Cornell University.
-For 25 years, Joseph Kirshbaum was a celebrated conductor of the East Texas Symphony Orchestra, which he had founded.
+Prior to joining the North Texas faculty, Joseph Kirshbaum had directed the Messiah Festival Orchestra in Lindsborg, Kansas, the string orchestra of the Oberlin Conservatory, and taught in the string department of Cornell University.
+For 25 years, he was also a celebrated conductor of the East Texas Symphony Orchestra, which he had founded.
 Ralph Kirshbaum's mother, Gertrude Morris Kirshbaum (1912–1973), was a harpist and taught at Texas Woman's University.

 Kirshbaum started cello lessons with his father at the age of six.
 At eleven, he continued lessons with Roberta Guastafeste (née Harrison), who was on the music faculty at Southern Methodist University.
 At fourteen years old, he began studying with Lev Aronson, who was then the principal cellist of the Dallas Symphony Orchestra.
-He won numerous awards as a student and appeared as a soloist with the Dallas Symphony at age fifteen.
+He won numerous awards as a student and appeared as a soloist with the Dallas Symphony at the age of fifteen.

 Kirshbaum continued his education at the Yale University’s School of Music, where he studied with Aldo Parisot.
 He graduated Yale magna cum laude and Phi Beta Kappa with highest departmental honors.
 In 1968 he earned a Fulbright fellowship, but Selective Service registration issues prevented him from using it.